Dr. Andrew Van Praagh, Lab Manager at Bruker Biospin

 Written December 12, 2017 by Imanis Life Sciences, Rochester MN

-Welcome to the third installment of “A Vision for the Future,” a series where Imanis Life Sciences highlights new technologies that are accelerating scientific progress in noninvasive imaging.
+Welcome to the series “A Vision for the Future,” where Imanis Life Sciences highlights new technologies that are accelerating scientific progress in noninvasive imaging.
 This episode features Dr. Andrew Van Praagh, Lab Manager at the Preclinical Imaging Lab at Bruker Biospin.
 Bruker is a leading company in the development of small animal imaging instruments that are simplifying the approach to in vivo experimentation while allowing for the responsible use of experimental animals, two outcomes that Imanis strongly supports in our work.

 In this conversation, Andrew delves into: